 The official admission deadline to be considered for the fall semester is in July.
 However, most admission decisions are made much earlier than that.
 To maximize chances for admission in the Fall semester, students should complete the application process for the Department of Animal and Food Sciences by January 15.
-The Department of Animal and Food Sciences has a limited number of openings for new students each year.
-Consequently, students applying after January 15 may not be admitted to the Graduate Program in the Department of Animal and Food Sciences because all open positions for new graduate students have already been filled.
+Students applying after January 15 may not be admitted to the Graduate Program in the Department of Animal and Food Sciences because all open positions for new graduate students have already been filled.